angrbrd/hyperledger-fabric-basics/README.md

 Start up the `default` Docker host by clicking on the Docker Quickstart Terminal.

 It will open a new terminal window and initialize the Docker host.
-Once the startup process is complete, you will see the cute Docker whale together with the IP address of the Docker host, in this example it is `192.168.99.100`.
+Once the startup process is complete, you will see the cute Docker whale together with the IP address of the Docker host.
+In this example the IP address of the Docker host is `192.168.99.100`.
 Take note of this IP address as you will need it later to connect to your Docker containers.

 ```
                         ##         .